EXEMPLARY PRACTICE 10.0: PROGRAM EVALUATION

 10.2 Evaluation measures include a review of program implementation ratings (based on observable and measurable data).
 Ratings are given based on alignment with state specific standards and the NAEA Evaluation Rubric.

-10.3 Student outcome data (graduation rates, credits earned, grades, attendance, disciplinary data, and dropout statistics) is gathered as a means to evaluate the success of the nontraditional or alternative school.
+10.3 Student outcome data (graduation rates, credits earned, grades, attendance, disciplinary data, and dropout statistics) is gathered as a means to evaluate the success of the nontraditional or alternative school and is disaggregated into sub-groups as appropriate.

 10.4 On a yearly basis, student, parent/guardian, staff and community surveys are administered by the nontraditional or alternative school to assess school improvement.